frobertpixto/hand-drawn-shapes-dataset/processing/classify/README.md

 # Classification

 Classification of Hand Drawn Images of shapes is done to determine the type of shape.
-Images exist in 4 shapes:
+One shape per image.
+Drawings exist for 4 shapes:
+- Rectangle
 - Ellipse
-- Rectangle
 - Triangle
 - Other